 Dr. Rickles received his MD degree from the University of Illinois and trained in internal medicine and hematology at the University of Rochester School of Medicine, Rochester, NY.
 He was Director of the Hemostasis and Thrombosis Research Laboratory at Walter Reed Army Institute of Research from 1971-1974, and was on the faculty of the University of Connecticut School of Medicine from 1974-93, where he was the American Red Cross Professor of Medicine and Laboratory Medicine and Chief, Hematology-Oncology.

 From 1993-1998, he was Deputy Chief, Hematologic Diseases at the Centers for Disease Control and Prevention, Professor of Medicine and Pediatrics at Emory University and Director of the Emory Hemophilia and Thrombosis Center, in Atlanta, GA.
-From 1998-2003, Dr. Rickles was Associate VP for Health Research at The George Washington University and from 2003-2006, he was the CEO of FASEB.
-Since 2006, Dr. Rickles is a consultant to the Healthcare group of Noblis, a non-profit technology and science company working in the public interest, and to Eisai, Johnson & Johnson, Genmab, ISIS and Pharmacyclics on the development of new drugs for the prevention and treatment of thrombosis and bleeding disorders.
+From 1998-2003, Dr. Rickles was Associate VP for Health Research at The George Washington University, where he remains on the faculty as Professor of Medicine, Pediatrics and Pharmacology and Physiology, and from 2003-2006, he was the CEO of FASEB.
+From 2006-2009, Dr. Rickles was a consultant to the Healthcare group of Noblis, a non-profit technology and science company working in the public interest.
+He has been a consultant to Eisai, Johnson & Johnson, Genmab, ISIS, Pharmacyclics and Iconic Therapeutics on the development of new drugs for the prevention and treatment of thrombosis and bleeding disorders.

 Darren M. Triller PharmD, Sr. Project Director, IPRO, CMS designated QIO for New York State